Building and fire safety

 If you discover a fire in your flat, or hear the communal fire alarm, it is important you follow the fire evacuation plan:

-- Do not attempt to tackle the fire.
+- Don't attempt to tackle the fire.

 - Dial 999 and ask for the fire service.